-When you click "Process Approved" from the Trading Dashboard, Autopilot generates an executable file for you to upload into TD VEO.
+When you click "Process Approved" from the Trading Dashboard, Trading generates an executable file for you to upload into TD VEO.
 Before executing your first set of trades, re-familiarize yourself with block trading by reading our article What is Block Trading?

 Not all VEO users have block trading permission by default.
 If you do not have a Block Account Number, please contact TD for access before following the instructions below.

 Trading typically creates two trade files: "Blocks" and "Allocations".
 The Blocks file contains mutual fund trades, single orders, and block orders.
 The Allocations file contains secondary information for the blocks, whenever you are placing trades for the same securities in multiple accounts.
 If you are trading only mutual funds, or are entering orders for accounts that don’t share any buy/sell orders by ticker, only the Blocks file is required.

 Follow these instructions to upload and send the trades generated by Trading:

 - Log in to VEO and click "Trading" to open the trade order management system

 - Click “Upload Orders” found in the middle of the screen

 - ETF and Stock orders will be uploaded to the "Equities" tab.
 Mutual Fund orders will be uploaded to the "Mutual Funds" tab.